 Take the New Game Design Class on Ludonarrative Scaffolding

-I've just published my second class on Skillshare, the creative learning platform.
-The class is a crash course in game design and uses 10 popular games (including Skyrim, Eastshade, Undertale and others) as examples of good game design.
+I've just published my second class, a crash course in game design and uses 10 popular games (including Skyrim, Eastshade, Undertale and others) as examples of good game design.
 The class focuses on helping students develop or strengthen an idea for a video game.

-Importantly, this release also represents a slight shift in Innkeeper Games's focus—firstly, in addition to continuing work on #SlumberParty, which I hope will enter a brief testing phase later this month, I will be working on releasing more game development classes on Skillshare.
-This is to learn more about the craft, share that knowledge with students through project-based learning (which Skillshare excels at), develop a small audience and give the studio a small financial cushion.
+Importantly, this release also represents a slight shift in Innkeeper Games's focus—firstly, in addition to continuing work on #SlumberParty, which I hope will enter a brief testing phase later this month, I will be working on releasing more game development classes.
+This is to learn more about the craft, share that knowledge with students through project-based learning, develop a small audience and give the studio a small financial cushion.

 If you're interested in keeping an eye on this work, subscribe to get these posts directly in your inbox.